-3.4.
+3.2.
 Diagnostic Log

 In order to support requests for DM2, the controller stores diagnostic data in a non-volatile log.
-There are two diagnostic log entries associated with each input or output channel and one per fault type.
+There are two diagnostic log entries associated with each input channel.
 Each entry is a record of the SPN, FMI and OC for any fault that has occurred.